cscart/docs/en/user_guide/manage_products/products/add_product.rst

 #.
 Go to **Products → Products** in the administration panel of your store.

 #.
-Click the gear button in the upper right part of the page and choose **Bulk product addition**.
+Click on the **Add several products** button in the upper right part of the page.

    .. image:: img/catalog_31.png
        :align: center
-       :alt: Click the gear button and choose "Bulk product addition".
+       :alt: Click the "Add several products" button.

 #.
 Add products and fill in the empty fields.